Habton

-Habton is a civil parish in the Ryedale district of North Yorkshire, England.
+Habton is a civil parish in North Yorkshire, England.
 In 2011, it had a population of 321.

+It was part of the Ryedale district between 1974 and 2023.
+It is now administered by North Yorkshire Council.

 History

 The name "Habton" means 'Hab(b)a's farm/settlement'.
 Both Great and Little Habton was recorded in the Domesday Book as Abbetune/Abetune/Habetun.
 Both Habtons and Ryton were formerly townships in the parish of Kirby Misperton, from 1866, the three hamlets were civil parishes in their own right, on 1 April 1986 the parishes of Great Habton, Little Habton and Ryton were abolished and merged to form Habton.